avamisola/List-Pagination-and-Filtering/README.md

 List Pagination and Filtering

-Purpose of project is to list student info on multiple pages.
+Purpose of project is to display an array of student info across multiple pages.
 10 students will be listed per 1 page.